klml/usefulclassroomphrases/README.md

 Please dont use this files directly, just copy and paste what you need.

-Most classes are written very

-Do you have improvements, just write me or pullrequest.
+Do you have improvements, just write me or send pullrequest.
-This version is english, like css.
-But I think of language translations.

 [demo](http://klml.github.com/usefulclassroomphrases/)

 ## ucp.css